We work with suppliers to advance our sustainability performance.

 Our Responsible Procurement Program is guided by the belief that building a sustainable future is a shared responsibility and commitment.

-We have integrated environmental, social and governance considerations in all aspects and at all levels of our supply chain business.
+We have integrated ESG considerations in all aspects and at all levels of our supply chain business.

 We support and are committed to inclusion within the supply chain.

-We will work with qualified suppliers to advance our sustainability performance, procure goods and services that meet our standards for environmental stewardship, safety and ethical practice and that will create opportunities for Indigenous socio-economic participation.
+We will work with qualified suppliers to advance our sustainability performance by procuring goods and services that meet our standards for environmental stewardship, safety, and ethical practices, while also fostering opportunities for Indigenous socio-economic participation.

 Certify your business